-The grants received from the ESFA during the year ended 31 August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received from the ESFA during the year ended 31 August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

 The Academy also receives grants for fixed assets from the ESFA.
 In accordance with the Charities Statement of Recommended Practice, 'Accounting and Reporting by Charities' (Charities SORP 2015), such grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.
-Donations for the year included DfE donated laptops.